 On-demand tutorials, which can be embedded into webpages or research guides such as this one.
 The on-demand library tutorials, including videos and quizzes, can be found on the Rutgers University Libraries Tutorials page.

 LMS-integrated tutorials, which can only be used inside an LMS such as Sakai or Canvas.
 A full list of available LMS-integrated tutorials can be found below.

 To view and use the tutorials in Canvas, please search Canvas Commons for “Library Tutorials.”
 The Office of Instructional Design and Technology (email@example.com) can also assist you in adding library tutorials to your course site.

 While in-person instruction is suspended, Robeson Library is providing a recorded version of our standard library session for ENG102.
 This 17-minute video covers how to get help from the library [some content may not reflect current library access policies], how to create a search strategy, and searching for articles in both QuickSearch and Academic Search Premier.

 This recorded library session is fully captioned.

 Contact Zara (firstname.lastname@example.org) for the video file.

-Each section of composition has been paired with a librarian who can provide supplemental library support and information, including research consultations for individual students.
-Below you will find a list of librarians and their contact information, followed by the instructors whose courses they will support.
-If your name is not listed here, your librarian will be Zara.
+During this period of remote instruction, each section of composition has been paired with a librarian who can provide supplemental library support and information, including research consultations for individual students.

 Rutgers, The State University of New Jersey, an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers web sites to: firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback Form.